reetasalian/mean-stack-project/README.md

 Open a web browser and navigate to http://localhost:3000 to use the application.

 # Features
-This is a web application that allows users to perform CRUD (Create, Read, Update, Delete) operations on data.
+This is a web application that allows users to perform CRUD (Create, Read, Update, Delete) operations on to-do items.

 1. Create
-Users can create new data by filling out a form with relevant information and submitting it.
+Users can create new task by adding title, status and submitting it.

 2. Read
-Users can view all existing data in a list or table format.
+Users can view all existing tasks in a table format.
-Users can view a specific data item by clicking on it from the list or table.

 3. Update
-Users can update existing data by clicking on an edit button next to the data item they wish to update.
+Users can update existing task title or mark the status as Completed by clicking on an edit button next to the task item they wish to update.
-Users are redirected to a form with pre-filled information for the data item they wish to update.
-Users can make changes to the pre-filled information and submit the form to update the data.

 4. Delete
-Users can delete existing data by clicking on a delete button next to the data item they wish to delete.
+Users can delete existing data by clicking on a delete button next to the task item they wish to delete.
-Users are prompted to confirm the deletion before the data is permanently removed from the system.

 # Credits
 This project was created by Reeta S.